rahalim/nl.tudelft.facilitylocationmodel/facility location model/readme.txt

       /data/pFNC Directory including the data for the FNC case * /bin       Directory including the binary class files (.class files)

-      * in Spanish, FNC corresponds to "Federación Nacional de Cafeteros"

    Also, the project includes the following single files in the directory root: